AngelaJ34/Computer-Blog-Website/README.md

 # Overview
 A blog website for all things related to programming, cybercrime, machine learning and web development.
+The purpose of this project is to showcase frontend capabilities from this blog website.

 # Technology tools
 Flask, Python, HTML5, CSS, Javascript, Shell, Powershell